 The six-year and four-year Grammar School focuses on the students who mostly want to continue studying at a university specialised in humanities.
-Currently, the students may follow two basic specialisations by choosing optional subjects, seminars and leisure activities.
-It particularly involves the focus on humanities or languages.
+Currently, the students may follow two basic specialisations by choosing their optional subjects, seminars and leisure activities.
+It particularly involves the focus either on humanities or languages.

-Despite the specialisations mentioned above, the education we provide is in accordance with the Framework Educational Programme for Grammar School´s, so our graduates receive universal education, including instruction in humanities, culture – and excellent language skills.
-Our students have broad general knowledge with excellent results in the school-leaving exam and they become successful in their further studies at prestigious universities in the country and very often abroad.
+Despite the specialisations mentioned above, the education we provide is in accordance with the Framework Educational Programme for Grammar Schools, so our graduates receive universal education, including instruction in humanities, culture – and excellent language skills.
+Our students have broad general knowledge with excellent results in the school-leaving exam and they become successful in their further studies at prestigious universities within the country and very often abroad.

 Our school provides modern equipment in the classrooms and laboratories.
 Last year, we finished a language classroom, PC classrooms and natural-science classrooms.
 We have also opened a courtroom replica, in which our students can participate in legal proceedings inside a realistic environment.
 We have also opened a botanical garden with a school greenhouse and an outdoor classroom.
 You can have a look here.

 Computer and multimedia equipment is an integral part of our everyday teaching, which is provided without tuition fees.